 All of this is delivered in an intimate, small-group experience (max of 12 clients), while having free time each day in order to further curate your trip.
 Included activities range from whale-watching, a scenic railway tour, soothing natural hot springs, and even a landscape photography workshop for those interested plus more!
 Of course, handpicked accommodations, comfortable transport, feasts of local flavors, a donation to and engagement with our community partner and a Traverse representative providing all your trip support are always a part of the package.

 We can't wait to have you, and hopefully some of your readers, along!
-Our November 2018 is still available for last-minute bookings, and our April 2019 trip that you'll be on is currently open for bookings as well.
+Our December 2019 trip that you'll be on is currently open for bookings.
 Space is always limited on our small group trips so we encourage those interested to contact us ASAP!

 AE: Traverse partners with many like-minded social enterprises including community nonprofits, yoga instructors, social media experts and photographers to create curated, experiential travel opportunities.
 Tell us about some of your partners and why you've made this a part of the business model.